CGCooke/CGCooke.github.io/_drafts/2015-1-25-256-Shades-Darker.md

 Another technique for visualizing terrain is slopeshading.
 While hypsometric tinting assigns colors to cells based on elevation, slope shading assigns colors to pixels based on the slope (0º to 90º).
 In this case, white (255,255,255) is assigned to slopes of 0º and black (0,0,0) is assigned to slopes of 90º, with varying shades of grey for slopes in-between.

-This color scheme is encoded in a txt file for gdaldem as follows:
+This colorscheme is encoded in a txt file for gdaldem as follows :

 {% highlight python %}
 f =open('color_slope.txt','w')